lucapxl/smashing_widget_nagiosxi/README.md

 ![services3](https://raw.githubusercontent.com/lucapxl/smashing_widget_nagiosxi/master/images/services-ok.png)

 ## Installation and Configuration

-Like every other Smashing widget, copy the job filee `nagiosxi.rb` in the `jobs` directory of your dashboard as well as the `nagiosxihost` and `nagiosxiservices` subfolders in the widgets folder.

 This widget uses `open-uri` and `json`. make sure to add them in your dashboard Gemfile
 ```Gemfile
 gem 'open-uri'
 gem 'json'